amir69prog/weather-app/README.md

 # Requirements
-just install the pckages in the requiremetns.txt file
+just install the packages in the requiremetns.txt file
 ```python
 pip install requirements.txt
 ```